mattvenn/piffin-aerial-photography/docs/lesson-plan.md

 # Learning objectives

 * Main components of a computer,
-* Sequences and Loops as fundamental concepts in programming,
+* Sequences and Loops as some of the fundamental concepts in programming,
-* Writing a simple program,
+* Writing a simple program with Scratch,
 * Computers can control cameras, be small and light,
 * Helium is a way to get lift for a balloon,
 * Calculate how big the balloon needs to be to lift the computer.